centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 <Tabs groupId="sync">
 <TabItem value="For a user" label="For a user">

-- By editing an existing user (where `200` is the number associated to the Resource Status page):
+- By editing an existing user (where `200` is the number associated with the Resource Status page):

 ```shell
 centreon -u admin -p 'centreon' -o contact -a setparam -v "contact alias;default_page;200"
 ```

-- By adding a new user (where `200` is the number associated to the Resource Status page):
+- By adding a new user (where `200` is the number associated with the Resource Status page):

 ```shell
 centreon -u admin -p 'centreon' -o CONTACT -a ADD -v "user;user;user@mail.com;mypassword;1;1;en_US;local;200"